DoNewsCode/core/doc/tutorial.md

 ### Phase three: Add functionality.

 A module is a group of functionality.
-It must have certain API, such as HTTP, gRPC, Cron, or command line.
+It must have certain APIs, such as HTTP, gRPC, Cron, or command line.

 It is not healthy to have one group of functionality depends on another; Bounded context is usually the first lesson we learn building microservices.